Xerox Holdings Corporation (XRX) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Jan.
-10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xerox Holdings Corporation ("Xerox" or the "Company") (NASDAQ: XRX ).
+The Law Offices of Frank R. Cruz announces that investors with losses related to Xerox Holdings Corporation ("Xerox" or the "Company") (NASDAQ: XRX ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN XEROX HOLDINGS CORPORATION (XRX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN XEROX HOLDINGS CORPORATION (XRX), CLICK

-BEFORE JANUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEFORE JANUARY 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?